jamesbthomas/ckad-practice/notes/kubectl.md

 sets the context name space to the given namespace allows the use of kubectl commands against a non-default namespace without the use of the --namespace flag

+### `kubectl apply -f <definition file>`
+applies an updated configuration file for appropriate objects most useful when dealing with deployments and you need to trigger an update

+### `kubectl rollout undo <deployment name>`
+triggers a rollback on the named deployment

+### `kubectl logs <pod name>`
+gets the logs from the selected pod, including stdout

 ## Switches
 ### `--namespace=<namespace>`
 - also `-ns=<namespace>`